Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 ###	Act 2
 5. **Crossing The Threshold**<br>
 Episodes: 6, 7, 8, 9
-	- Makkusu teams up with Airiona in cyberspace
+	- Makkusu teams up with Airiona in cyberspace.
+He assumes that because Airiiona and Minia are teammates that he is a ReNet Cybervator
 	- The 22? championships is going on
 	- Makkusu trains his body